narayana573/Testng_DataDrivenFramework/Selenium_interview_questions.md

 ###### How to switch back from a frame to default in Selenium Webdriver
+> driver.switchTo().parentFrame();

+> Switch to Parent Frame command sets the current browsing context for future commands to the parent of the current browsing context.

+>As per the Java Docs parentFrame() method changes the focus to the parent context.
+If the current context is the top level browsing context, the context remains unchanged.

+> driver.switchTo().defaultContent();

+> defaultContent() method selects either the first frame on the page, or the main document when a page contains iframes.

 ###### How to switch back from a Window to default in Selenium Webdriver
 ###### oops concepts
 ###### testng annotations